LearnerOrLearnerr/open-banking-manning/define-the-contract/README.md

 ## Mock MVC

 Mock MVC is part of Spring Boot starter test.
 It's a Spring testing framework for HTTP requests and responses without the need for a running server.
+In short, it's suitable for unit testing

-Some other testing libraries that are part of `spring-boot-starter-test` are
+> Some other testing libraries that are part of `spring-boot-starter-test` are

-- JUnit
+> - JUnit
-- Mockito
+> - Mockito
-- Hamcrest
+> - Hamcrest

-- MockMvc
+Following example shows `AutoConfigureMockMvc` and `Autowired` annotations.

 ```java
 @SpringBootTest